Red4mber/Thermite/README.md

 - Walking the PEB structures to enumerate all loaded modules - GetModuleHandle() alike
 - Walking a module's internal structures to enumerate all its exports - GetProcAddress() alike
 - Dynamically extract syscalls numbers from NTDLL.dll `(if not hooked)`    - Hells Gate
-- Performing direct syscalls -
+- Performing direct syscalls

-In the src/examples folder, there is a file showcasing it's capabilities with a shellcode injector using syscalls.
+In the src/examples folder, there is a short example showcasing it's capabilities with a shellcode injector using syscalls.

 so far it does not support 32bit architecture and there's still a lot of stuff that have yet to be implemented, the road is long had of me.

-Feel free to browse the code, I took care to document absolutely everything and wrote detailed comments and documentation for almost everything in the crate.
+Feel free to browse the code, this project is kinda like my notebook, I took care to document absolutely everything and wrote detailed comments and documentation for almost everything in the crate.

 I learned a lot while making this, maybe you too, who knows ?
 After all, knowledge is meant to be shared <3